Dreams, Seekers, and the Cycle of Life – Part 2.

 One thing I can confidently say: there’s always something that comes before and something that follows, but the essence lies in the transformation itself.
 It’s all part of a cycle—there is no beginning or end.

 This question beautifully illustrates how the process of growth and transformation is always intertwined.
 Isn’t that a fascinating parallel?
+One of my favourite examples comes from The Lion King:

 As Mufasa explains to Simba in The Lion King: